bartjoyce/GoStack/README.md

   return original(callback, interval);
 }
 ```
-When, after a timeout, ``callback()`` is finally called exceptions that are thrown are catched by GoStack.
+When, after a timeout, ``callback()`` is finally called exceptions that are thrown are caught by GoStack.
 GoStack will be able to know which catch function to call in order to handle the exception.

 ###To-do list:
 - [X] Add support for ``setTimeout`` and ``setInterval``